Dardic languages

-The Dardic languages (also Dardu or Pisaca), or Hindu-Kush Indo-Aryan languages, are a group of several Indo-Aryan languages spoken in northern Pakistan, northwestern India and parts of northeastern Afghanistan.
-This region has sometimes been referred to as Dardistan.

-Rather than close linguistic or ethnic relationships, the original term Dardic was a geographical concept, denoting the northwesternmost group of Indo-Aryan languages.
+The Dardic languages (also Dardu or Pisaca), also known as Hindu-Kush Indo-Aryan languages, is an areal group of several northwestern Indo-Aryan languages spoken in northern Pakistan, northwestern India and northeastern Afghanistan.
+Rather than close linguistic or ethnic relationships, the term Dardic is a geographical concept, denoting the northwesternmost group of Indo-Aryan languages.

+The region where Dardic languages are spoken has sometimes been referred to as Dardistan.
 There is no ethnic unity among the speakers of these languages, nor can the languages be traced to a single ancestor.
-After further research, the term "Eastern Dardic" is now a legitimate grouping of languages that excludes some languages in the Dardistan region, that are now considered to be part of different language families.

-The extinct Gandhari language, used by the Gandhara civilization, was Dardic in nature.
+The extinct Gandhari language, spoken in the ancient Gandhara, was Dardic in nature.
 Linguistic evidence has linked Gandhari with some living Dardic languages, particularly Torwali and other Kohistani languages.
-There is limited evidence that the Kohistani languages are descended from Gandhari.